-With a firmer Talalay latex base layer, the Nutrition offers a more European feel that provides a balance of support and pressure relief to help relax muscles.
+With a firmer Talalay base layer, the Nutrition offers a more European feel that provides a balance of support and pressure relief to help relax muscles.

 Plushness Rating: 6

 11″ Luxurious Talalay

 - 2″ Talalay – Pressure Relieving

 - 6” Talalay Support

 - 15 Year Non Prorated Warranty with a 1″ Indentation Limit

 - OekoTex Certified Talalay